codepath/android_guides/Building-Gradle-Projects-with-Jenkins-CI.md

  ![Directory structure on the build server](https://dl.dropboxusercontent.com/u/10808663/gradle_jenkins_android/directories_on_build_server.png)

-Now it's time to set your build environment's `PATH` variable and other variables that Jenkins will use to locate Android and Gradle.
+Now it's time to set your build environment's `PATH` variable and other variables that Jenkins will use to locate Android.

 `cd` to your CI environment's home directory (`ciandroid` home dir) and edit your `.bash_profile` file.
 If you're not using bash, edit the right config file for your environment.